Kew Gardens Hills, Queens: Demographics

 Haym Solomon Square in Kew Gardens Hills.

 Queen of Peace Catholic Church in Kew Gardens Hills.

 Based on data from the 2010 United States census, the population of Kew Gardens Hills was 37,479, an increase of 1,427 (4.0%) from the 36,052 counted in 2000.
 Covering an area of 873.05 acres, the neighborhood had a population density of 42.9 PD/acre.
 The racial makeup of the neighborhood was 53.9% (20,184) White, 7.6% (2,839) African American, 0.2% (63) Native American, 20.0% (7,500) Asian, 0.1% (20) Pacific Islander, 0.4% (156) from other races, and 3.1% (1,169) from two or more races.
 Hispanic or Latino of any race were 14.8% (5,548) of the population.

 The entirety of Community Board 8, which comprises Kew Gardens Hills as well as Fresh Meadows and Jamaica Hills, had 156,217 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 83.9 years.
 This is higher than the median life expectancy of 81.2 for all New York City neighborhoods.
 Most inhabitants are middle-aged adults and youth: 20% are between the ages of 0–17, 28% between 25 and 44, and 27% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 10% and 15% respectively.

 As of 2017, the median household income in Community Board 8 was $64,005.
 In 2018, an estimated 22% of Kew Gardens Hills residents lived in poverty, compared to 19% in all of Queens and 20% in all of New York City.
 One in eleven residents (9%) were unemployed, compared to 8% in Queens and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 54% in Kew Gardens Hills, slightly higher than the boroughwide and citywide rates of 53% and 51% respectively.
 Based on this calculation, as of 2018, Kew Gardens Hills is considered to be high-income relative to the rest of the city and not gentrifying.
 The neighborhood has been described as "a largely middle-class area".

-The neighborhood contains an established Orthodox Jewish population and some Israelis and Bukharan Jews, as well as smaller groups of Latinos, Koreans, Chinese, Indians, Afghans and African Americans.
+The neighborhood contains an established Jewish population, some Israelis and Bukharan Jews, as well as smaller groups of Latinos, Koreans, Chinese, Indians, Afghans and African Americans.
 Kew Gardens Hills is home to the largest concentration of Afghanis in the New York metropolitan area.

+Religious communities

+The local Jewish community contains an established Orthodox Jewish population and some Israelis and Bukharan Jews.
 There are several dozen houses of worship in Kew Gardens Hills, many of them Jewish.
 Established in 1941, the Jewish Center of Kew Gardens Hills is the only traditional Conservative synagogue located in the heart of Kew Gardens Hills.
 By the 1950s, the Orthodox Jewish community began to take root.